Cocktail Mixing Calculator

 Optional servings

-Set servings to see per serving amounts for batching.
+Set servings and, if useful, a target per serving amount for batching.

 4. 4